ejp-rd-vp/vp-api-specs/README.md

 <hr>

-<h4 id="multi-or-arrays">Beacon queries using multiples values as an OR in phenotype or disease filters</h4>
+<h4 id="multi-or-arrays">Beacon queries using multiple values as in phenotype or disease filters (OR logical operator between filter values):</h4>

 > Ontology Filter using Array Example: